derickfay/BibDesk-MavericksTags/README.md

 to do:
 - two way sync to add any existing Mavericks tags back to BibDesk
+- could update to use jdberry's tag rather than kludgy Applescript

 ## Tag Current Skim Document